ShimonMoldawskiy/pairing-system/README.md

-# Lava Network Provider Pairing System
+# Blockchain Network Provider Pairing System

 ## Overview
-This Go module implements the provider pairing logic for the Lava Network.
+This Go module implements the provider pairing logic for the BlockChain Network.
 It takes a list of providers and a consumer policy, filters out incompatible providers, scores the remaining ones, and returns the top 5 best-matching providers based on multiple criteria.

 ## Design Decisions